-Figure \ref{fig:grover_oracle} describes a quantum circuit for the Qrack implementation of an oracle used for Grover's algorithm.
 While the oracle might look small in comparison to the entire Grover's circuit, it's absolutely crucial to the algorithm.
 In the Qrack\cite{qrack} implementation of the oracle, we start by doing a \textit{DEC} operation for all qubits.
 This instruction is what starts the \textit{tag} process by subtracting the target value from a start value, typically $0$.
 For example, if our target value is $100$ then we would have $0-100 = -100$.
 From here we do $U_z$ gates on all qubits, flipping the phases of their respective amplitudes.
 Practically, this translates to flipping the sign of the bits so in the above example, this would make our value $+100$.
 Lastly, the oracle reverts the previous \textit{DEC} operation with Qrack's \textit{INC} operation to return to the original value, only with the sign flipped.
 To finalize our example, we add $0 + (+100)$ where $+$ is the phase, with our result being $+100$.

 Theoretically, Grover's algorithm requires an average of $O(\sqrt{N})$ lookups to find a match for the specified target.
 While we are using a traditional lookup table for Grover's, the input time complexity evaluation might not be that obvious.
 If we dive into the bare fundamentals of Qrack/VM6502q, we notice we have a \textit{IndexedLDA} instruction\cite{qrack_docs}.
 This is a modified LOAD instruction that allows loading a key with a superimposed index into a quantum register.
 The \textit{IndexedLDA} operation is unitary by design so it will not affect the overall quantum state as it is loaded into the registers.
 The writing of the data with a superimposed index, will actually entangle the classical memory cache and the index register.
 Knowing this, we can say that the \textit{IndexedLDA} operation takes $O(1)$ to load data into quantum registers.
 In addition to the initial loads, there will be an input time complexity of $O\left(\sqrt{\frac{M}{N}}\right)$ where $M$ is the total number of keys in the lookup table and $N$ is the total number of matches\cite{nielsen00}.
 This yields an overall input time complexity of $O(1) + O\left(\sqrt{\frac{M}{N}}\right) = O\left(\sqrt{\frac{M}{N}}\right)$.